Insert payloads (fylr restore)

 --include-password

-Make sure that the source instance is configured to output the user passwords, and repeat the backup.
-See https://docs.easydb.de/en/sysadmin/configuration/easydb-server.yml/available-variables/ under include_passwords for the settings in an easydb5 source instance.
+If the source is an easydb5: make sure that the source instance is configured to output the user passwords, and repeat the backup.
+See https://docs.easydb.de/en/sysadmin/configuration/easydb-server.yml/available-variables/ under include_passwords for the necessary settings in the source instance.

 --chunk